In the context of organic chemistry reactions, what is the role o... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry reactions, what is the role of decomposers in the nitrogen cycle?
+In the context of organic chemistry reactions, what is the role of water in noncyclic photophosphorylation?

 A